janderssonse/gradle-versions-filter-plugin/README.md

-defaultInclusive     | false                                      | The default strategy, excludes as default i.e. use the exclusiveQualifiers, if true, use inclusive Qualifiers inclusiveQualifiers  | "RELEASE","FINAL","GA"                     | The default inclusive qualifiers (if inclusive strategy is used) exclusiveQualifiers  | "alpha","beta","rc","cr","m","preview","b" | The default exclusive qualifiers (if exclusive strategy is used) strictSemVer         | true                                       | Only show strict SemVer-validated versions log                  | false                                       | More verbose debug messages
+defaultInclusive     | false                                      | The default strategy, excludes as default i.e. use the exclusiveQualifiers, if true, use inclusive Qualifiers inclusiveQualifiers  | "RELEASE","FINAL","GA"                     | The default inclusive qualifiers (if inclusive strategy is used) exclusiveQualifiers  | "alpha","beta","rc","cr","m","preview","b" | The default exclusive qualifiers (if exclusive strategy is used) strictSemVer         | false                                       | Only show strict SemVer-validated versions log                  | false                                       | More verbose debug messages

 .Example Configuration